Udhul/dynamic-config-manager/docs/api_reference.md

 - `active` – attribute-style access to the current values.
 Writing triggers validation and optional auto-save.
+- `default` – read-only access to the model default values.
+- `saved` – read-only access to the values loaded from disk (alias: `file`).
 - `meta` – attribute-style access returning metadata dictionaries.

 ### Methods